simon-ritchie/apysc/docs_src/source/graphics_base_scale_from_center.md

 def on_timer(e: ap.TimerEvent, options: _RectanglesOptions) -> None:
     """
-    The handler will be called from the timer.
+    The handler that the timer calls.

     Parameters
     ----------